-You’ll find several churches in the area, including Saint Mary’s Catholic Church in Leederville, St Patrick’s Anglican Church and St Paul’s in Mount Lawley, and Saint Brigid’s Church and the Greek Orthodox Church of Saints Constantine and Helen in Northbridge.
+You’ll find several churches in the area, including St Mary’s Leederville; St Patrick’s Anglican Church and St Paul’s Catholic Church in Mount Lawley; and St Brigid’s Church and the Greek Orthodox Church of Saints Constantine and Helen in Northbridge.

-Mount Lawley’s location right next to the Swan River makes it a great spot for soaking up the summer rays or hiding from the heat.
-Mount Lawley is its own little fitness hub with lots of great options to choose from, including Plus Fitness, Snap Fitness, Goodlife and more.
+Mount Lawley’s location right next to the Swan River makes it a great place for running and cycling along the water.
+It is also home to several fitness clubs, such as Plus Fitness, Snap Fitness, Goodlife and more.
 Try spin classes, yoga, swimming, circuits, personal training, or outdoor group sessions and find something you love to help keep you fit and feeling your best.

 The Nostalgia Box is Northbridge’s very own interactive video game console museum.
 Containing more than 100 consoles from 1970 to the 2000s, the museum was even featured in the 2019 Guinness World Record Gamer’s Edition.
 Inside you can have a go at playing some of your favourite games from childhood, such as Pong, Super Mario Bros, Sonic the Hedgehog, Alex Kidd and Crash Bandicoot.
 The museum hosts a program of fun monthly events, including retro games and quiz nights with pizza.

 Leederville Food Safari is an adventurous food tour of Leederville via rickshaw.
 The tour takes you to three different local eateries, starting with a bite at The 21st Amendment, a delicious main at Kitsch Bar Asia, and